Living-with-machines/station-to-station/README.md

 * Resources, inputs and outputs:
     * `resources/`: folder where resources required to run the experiments are stored.
-    * `processed/`: folder where processed data and resources are stored.
+    * `processed/`: folder where processed data, resources, and results are stored.
 * Processing code:
     * `quick/`: code for parsing and processing Quick's _Chronology_.
     * `wikidata`: code for processing Wikidata, to be used in the linking experiments.
     * `deezymatch`: code to create the DeezyMatch datasets and models used for linking.
 * Linking code:
     * `linking`: code for reproducing the experiments and for linking StopsGB to Wikidata.

-### Reproducing the experiments
+### Option 1: Reproducing the experiments

 To run the linking experiments, follow the instructions in this order:
 1. Prepare the resources → [resources readme](https://github.com/Living-with-machines/station-to-station/blob/main/resources.md).